FatalError-exe/FatalError-exe/README.md

-### Hi there! 👋
+# Hi there!
+I'm Chiara 👋

-- 👋 Hi, I’m Chiara
+I'm a Computer Science Student learning in and out of University.
-- 🌱 I’m currently learning Java and HTML
+- 🌱 I’m currently learning Java, Javascript and HTML.
+- ⭐ My goal is to get confident with my programming skills and become a developer.
 - ⚡ Fun fact: I have a special interest for malwares, from their history to testing the actual effects on virtual machines.

 <!---
 FatalError-exe/FatalError-exe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.